Blog Layout

 While part of our onboarding process is much like management consulting, we also provide a discovery, design, and implementation stage.
 We differ from a management consulting firm because we essentially own the execution and progress of your strategies month after month for years.
 Basically, we take ownership, we back you up, and we ensure success.

-15. Can I just use my spreadsheet?
+15. Can I use spreadsheets for bookkeeping and budgets?

 You absolutely can use your spreadsheets.
 You can also just use your bank account.
 It’s possible to manage your business with just spreadsheets and a bank account.
-Problems arise though when business increases and your transactions become complex and abundant.
+Problems arise though when business grows and your transactions become more complex and abundant.
 Then your bookkeeping will evolve into a chaotic maze that you can’t get out of.

 16. Am I going to get charged every time I pick up the phone?